 As mentioned above, there are plenty of opportunities to volunteer for a range of different jobs.
 But where do you find them?
 One place you can look is a website called JAB (Jobs Abroad Bulletin).

 Jobs Abroad Bulletin features a range of different jobs including everything from cleaning jobs, hospitality workers, language mentors or working in animal sanctuaries.
-So if you’re stuck in a bind and you’re wondering how to make money while travelling, then that’s a pretty good place to start if you want to find a job quickly.
+So if you’re stuck in a bind and you’re wondering how to make money while traveling, then that’s a pretty good place to start if you want to find a job quickly.

 To find out more about the possibilities that are open to you when you’ve run out of money abroad, check out my blog: ‘12 Awesome backpacker Jobs You’ll Actually Love’.